kjhall01/SFT/README.md

-Seasonal Forecasting Tool
+Seasonal Forecasting Tool (SFT)

-Python tool for seasonal forecasting.
+Python package for seasonal climate forecasting.
 Implements and expands on PyCPT, the IRI's wrapper for the Climate Prediction Tool.

 Since the last version:

 -> Refactored to employ object-oriented programming

 -> Documented comprehensively through docstrings and inline comments